Are You Being Consistent?

 I was starting to feel the strain because I was trying to deal with everything at once or on the odd occasion not wanting to deal with anything at all.

 Then I decided to try to tackle each problem one at a time (to spread them out so to speak).
 Not exactly an easy task, as life rarely throws one problem at us at a time.
-But I decided to focus on my most pressing issue, fix that and move on to the next one.
-So far, I have found that it is helping with my overall stress levels.
+I decided to focus on my most pressing issue, fix that and move on to the next one.
+So far, I have found that it’s definitely helping with my overall stress levels.

 Regular housework and home maintenance